davidziegert/how-to/hypervisor/vsphere.md

 ### Secure Boot [^4]

 Secure Boot is a UEFI BIOS feature that strengthens the security of the operating system (ESXi in this case) by making sure that all code that is loaded at boot is digitally signed and has not been tampered with.
-It also adds the benefit of disallowing threat actors from circumventing your set VIB ‘Acceptance level’ by them simply adding ‘–force’ at the end of the installation command.
+It also adds the benefit of disallowing threat actors from circumventing your set VIB ‘Acceptance level’ by them simply adding ‘-force’ at the end of the installation command.

 However, there might be some installation packages (‘VIBs’, in vSphere language) that are not approved/signed by VMware or partners.
 These will then have the wrong ‘Acceptance level’ and can prevent Secure Boot from working correctly.
 To check if your ESXi host already has Secure Boot enabled, and whether there are any obstacles to enabling it, run the following two commands from an ESXi command line (SSH or ESXi Shell):